 All committee members:

--To assist in any way required to retain ‘The Leagues’ integrity and well being.
+To assist in any way required to retain the League integrity and well-being.
+VII.
+FINANCIALS

-Money can only be withdrawn from ’The Leagues’ bank account with the explicit permission of the committee.
-2 signatories must sign any cheque (the bank will have this instruction).
+Withdrawals from the bank account can only occur with the explicit permission of the committee and 2 signatories.
 Should it be sought, a signatory can be taken off the signatory mandate with the explicit instruction to the bank by a minimum of 2 existing committee members.

 Content copyright .
 CHALKFARMPOOL.COM.
 All rights reserved.